scottvr/phart/README.md

 - (optionally) synthesize labels from ordered node attributes and render multiline bbox labels
 - (optionally) color edges with ANSI colors to help discern edge paths in dense complex diagrams
 - and several **new layout strategies** including `circular`, `bfs`, `shell`, `Kamada-Kawai`, and others.

+## NEWER! - Accidental Features

+So, I inadvertently merged some code into main that was not intended to be released yet, because it's - while not _**not**_ working, per se - still a little half-baked, and not documented well.

+Nevertheless, some might notice the command-line options, when runnning `phart --help` for example, and try to use some of the features, so I figured I may as well explain one of the goofier ones.
+I've written about it here in [GHM-LAtEX.md](https://github.com/scottvr/phart/blob/main/docs/GHM-LATEX.md).

+I just finished updating the SVG documentation with a couple of surprising results achieved by what was intended to be a silly and useless feature that I didn't actually plan to release.
+Check out the two vector diagrams at the top of [svg-renderer.md](https://github.com/scottvr/phart/blob/main/docs/svg-renderer.md).

 ### Labelling with label properties